The 20 Best Things to do in Mendoza Argentina

-Mendoza is a very easily walkable city and every activity can be done on foot (except getting to Cacheuta and Maipu).
-If you want to use the public transport, however, it’s super easy.
+Mendoza is a very easily walkable city and every activity can be done on foot (except getting to the Cacheuta Spa and Maipu).
+If you want to use public transport, however, it’s super easy.
 They use the same SUBE card as Buenos Aires for both the bus and the train.

 Plazas

 The city of Mendoza was completely destroyed by an earthquake in 1861.
 When the city was ready to rebuild, they moved the city center further south and created a grid system.
-The main city center now revolves around the a grouping of 5 plazas; there is one main, larger plaza in the center, and a smaller plaza one city block from each corner.
+The main city center now revolves around the grouping of 5 plazas.
+There is one main plaza in the center and a smaller plaza one city block from each corner.

-This plaza is the larger of the 5 plazas, set right in the center of town.
+This plaza is the largest of the 5 plazas, set right in the center of town.
 On the weekends, you can find the park lined with market tents selling jewelry, knives, clothing, etc. Right in the middle of the plaza is a fountain.
-On most evenings around 8pm, there is a dancing fountain show synced to lights and music.
+On most evenings around 8 pm, there is a dancing fountain show synced to lights and music.

 This plaza will transport you to Sevilla, with its blue tile work and Spanish benches.
 This park has fountains and statues, and it’s a great place to relax and read a book.
 On weekends there are market tents, and it’s also a space for evening events.